cowwoc/jace/readme.txt

   1) The Java peer already defines a finalizer method, or
   2) The user does not specify the Java Peer dispose method to be enhanced

-- class Verbose now takes Verbose::ComponentType as input instead of String
+- Class Verbose now takes Verbose::ComponentType as input instead of String
 - Dropped support for old versions of Visual C++.
 We now only support Visual Studio 2008.
+- Renamed package jace.peergen to jace.peer, jace.proxygen to jace.proxy, jace.autoproxy to jace.proxy

 -------------- New changes in 1.1.1